opensupporter/osdi-docs/README.md

 When the server processes a `DonationCreate`, the following things happen
 1. A Donation resource is created
 2. A person resource is created or merged based on provided information
-3. If transactional is supported, then a donation_transaction is created containing the exact data contained in the DonationCreate representation
+3. If transactional is supported, then a transaction_donor is created containing the exact data contained in the DonationCreate representation

 Response
 The server shall respond to a DonationCreate with a Donation representation